Bigmouth buffalo: Ecological, cultural, and economic importance

 Native to North America, bigmouth buffalo are integral to ecosystems therein.
 Bigmouth buffalo young are prey for several predatory fish, including walleye, northern pike, catfish, alligator gar, etc. Bigmouth buffalo filter-feed on invasive zebra mussels during the mollusk's larval (veliger) planktonic stage.
 They form the native counterpart to the invasive bighead and silver carp, and they compete with the invasive common carp.
 However, these invasive species are outcompeting native bigmouth buffalo.
 Native Americans utilized bigmouth buffalo, Lewis and Clark harvested them on their journey in 1804, and the inland commercial fishing industry has valued them as a prized catch since the 1800s.
-The bigmouth buffalo is a popular foodfish throughout the United States, and has been introduced into a few southwestern states.
+The bigmouth buffalo is a popular foodfish throughout parts of the United States, and has been introduced into a few southwestern states.
 Commercial harvesters have to obtain annual permits to net from designated waterbodies, which are rotated among on a year-by-year basis, and they must report harvest from each haul to their respective state agency.
 Bigmouth buffalo are then trucked in oxygenated water tanks to markets where they are sold alive.
+They are commonly consumed in Arkansas as buffalo ribs.
 Though it has small bones suspended in its muscle tissue like northern pike, its good flavor makes it one of the most valuable of the traditional, non-game freshwater fish.
-In addition to being a foodfish, the bigmouth buffalo has recently become a sportfish, as night and day bowfishing have become increasingly popular in the 21st Century.
-Although commercial harvest is regulated, sport bowfishing remains unchecked, even as wanton waste is pervasive.
+In addition to being a foodfish, the bigmouth buffalo has recently become a sportfish as catch-and-release anglers have learned to pursue them on rod-and-line, and as lethal bowfishing has also increased in the 21st century.
+Although commercial harvest is regulated, sport-kill bowfishing is not.